nbdc-datahub/hbcd-docs/docs/instruments/admin/study-navigators.md

   <span class="arrow">▸</span>
 </div>
 <div class="alert-collapsible-content">
-<p>The Study Navigator Contact Form was voluntarily completed.
-Guidance was provided to complete the form as soon as possible (within 24 hours after a contact), but this was not reinforced.
+<p>Study Navigators were strongly encouraged but not required to fill out the Study Navigator Contact Form.
+Guidance was provided to complete the contact form as soon as possible (within 24 hours) after a contact with a participant.
+Study Navigators were also provided with the option to complete the form to document multiple contacts within a specific time or for a specific participant (text messages, phone calls, etc.).
 The data is subject to recall bias.</p>
 </div>

 <div id="warning" class="warning-banner" onclick="toggleCollapse(this)">